Everything You Need To Know About AHAM & Air Purifier Standards

 It’s important to note that not all air purifiers have a CADR measurement since the AHAM ratings for air purifiers are strictly voluntary.
 Some air purifiers are neither tested nor assigned a rating for this reason.
 It may not mean the air purifiers are inferior to other brands, but it can certainly make it more difficult to compare them.
 And with so many to choose from, why make things more difficult.

-Oransi offers four AHAM-verified air purifiers:
+Oransi offers two AHAM-verified air purifiers:

 - Oransi – MJR01